Dermi Privacy Policy

 Right to Withdraw Consent: You may withdraw your consent to the collection, use, or disclosure of your personal information at any time by contacting privacy@dermi.ai.
 Withdrawal of consent may require termination of your account if the consent relates to processing that is essential for providing the Services.
 Withdrawal of consent is subject to legal or contractual restrictions and reasonable notice.

 Right to Complain: If you believe that your privacy rights have been violated, you have the right to file a complaint with the Office of the Privacy Commissioner of Canada at www.priv.gc.ca.
 Users in the United States may contact the applicable state attorney general or regulatory authority.
+Users in Australia may file a complaint with the Office of the Australian Information Commissioner (OAIC) at www.oaic.gov.au.
+Users in New Zealand may file a complaint with the Office of the Privacy Commissioner (New Zealand) at www.privacy.org.nz.
+Users in Switzerland may contact the Federal Data Protection and Information Commissioner (FDPIC) at www.edoeb.admin.ch.

 Note: Requests regarding patient records must be handled by you (the clinic/provider), as Dermi does not hold this data.